-Analysis | 5 big questions about the White House’s botched handling of Trump’s coronavirus diagnosis
+Analysis | 5 big questions on the White House’s botched handling of Trump’s coronavirus diagnosis

 That wasn’t Conley’s only flub.
 He described Trump as being “just 72 hours into the diagnosis now.”
 Except 72 hours would’ve placed that diagnosis around midday Wednesday — before Trump traveled to Minnesota for a Wednesday rally and well before he traveled to New Jersey for a Thursday fundraiser.
 But Trump’s diagnosis had been announced in the wee hours of Friday morning.

-A reporter pressed Conley on that, and he adjusted the timeline:
+A reporter pressed Conley on that Saturday, and he adjusted the timeline:

 QUESTION: When was the positive diagnosis made?
-You said 72 hours, that would put it at Wednesday.CONLEY: So, Thursday afternoon following the news of a close contact is when we repeated testing and given clinical indications had a little bit more concern.
+You said 72 hours.
+That would put it at Wednesday.CONLEY: So, Thursday afternoon, following the news of a close contact, is when we repeated testing and, given clinical indications, had a little bit more concern.
 And that’s when — late that night we got the PCR confirmation that he was.

 There were already questions about the decision to press forward with Thursday’s event, given that close Trump aide Hope Hicks had fallen ill in Minnesota and tested positive Thursday morning.

-Note: This post has been updated with Conley’s comments Sunday.